Sectional monodromy groups of projective curves: Introduction

 \begin{proposition}[see Remark~\ref{introzero}] Assume that the characteristic of $K$ is zero.
 Let $d$ be the degree of $X$.
 Then $G \cong S_d$. \end{proposition}

 The result is important in the study of curves in projective space.
-It can be used to restrict the possibilities for Hilbert polynomials of space curves.
-For more details see \cite{Harris1980}, \cite{Eisenbud-Harris1982}.
+For instance, it can be used to restrict the possibilities for Hilbert polynomials of space curves; for more details see \cite{Harris1980}, \cite{Eisenbud-Harris1982}.